JKorf/Bittrex.Net/README.md

 Bittrex.Net provides three clients to interact with the Bittrex API.
 The  `BittrexClient`  provides all V1.1 rest API calls, whereas the `BittrexClientV3` gives access to the V3 rest API calls.
 The  `BittrexSocketClient`  provides functions to interact with the SignalR websocket provided by the Bittrex API.
 Both clients are disposable and as such can be used in a  `using`statement.

 ## Release notes
+* Version 5.2.0-beta4 - 27 May 2021
+    * Fix for stream data deserialization

 * Version 5.2.0-beta3 - 26 May 2021
     * Removed non-async calls
     * Updated to CryptoExchange.Net changes